anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Fully managed (auto-scaling)
 * More integration with other AWS services, like Glue

-HBase can store following data in S3: snapshots, HBase files and metadata, read-replicas
+HBase can store following data in S3: snapshots, HBase files and metadata, read-replicas.

+Use EMR File System (EMRFS) to store the data and enable the EMRFS consistent view feature.
+Launch two separate EMR clusters in two different Availability Zones.
+Launch a primary and secondary EMR HBase cluster.
+Configure multiple master nodes in the primary cluster and create a secondary read replica cluster in a different Availability Zone.
+Point the two clusters to the same S3 bucket and hbase.rootdir location.

 > Hive

-Interactive SQL on unstructured data which is in EMR for OLAP.
+Interactive SQL on unstructured data in EMR.
 It uses HiveQL, similar to SQL.
 It's the most appropriate way for data warehouse application, more comfortable than Spark.
 Integration with S3 and DynamoDB.
 Allows custom code.

 By default, Hive has a metastore info in a MySQL on the master node's filesystem.
 External metastores like Glue Data Catalog, RDS or Aurora offer persistence, centralization so that many users can access, and better resiliency if the cluster shuts down.

+MSCK REPAIR TABLE command scans a file system such as Amazon S3 for Hive compatible partitions that were added to the file system after the table was created.
+It compares the partitions in the table metadata and the partitions in S3.
+If new partitions are present in the S3 location that you specified when you created the table, it adds those partitions to the metadata and to the Athena table.

 > Presto

 Interactive queries at petabyte scale for OLAP.
 It can connect to many different big data databases and data stores (Redshift, RDS) at once, and query across them.
 Athena is basically serverless Presto.
-Custom code not allowed,
+Custom code not allowed,´.

 ---